Assault with a Dangerous Weapon Defense Attorney

 There are many ways a skilled defense lawyer can defend against a charge of felonious assault or assault with a dangerous weapon.
 Here are just a few examples.

-There was no weapon – It may be that an alleged victim is lying about the presence of a weapon or it may be that the prosecution is claiming something is a dangerous weapon, when it is not.
+There was no weapon – It may be that an alleged victim is lying about the presence of a weapon, or the prosecution is claiming something is a dangerous weapon when it is not.
 Some items are weapons per se, like guns and brass knuckles.
 Some items are created with a peaceful purpose and only become dangerous weapons depending on how they are used, like a car (road rage), kitchen knife, or other item used in such a way as it is likely to cause serious physical injury or death.
 The way an object is used or intended to be used in an assault determines whether or not it is a dangerous weapon.
 Convincing a jury that an item is not a weapon is where a skilled felonious assault defense attorney becomes critical.

-There was no intent – For there to be a felonious assault, the defendant must have intended either to injure the complainant or to make him or her reasonably fear an immediate battery (offensive touching).
+There was no intent – For there to be a felonious assault, the defendant must have intended either to injure the complainant or to make him reasonably fear an immediate battery (offensive touching).
 Because a jury can only determine a person’s intent by circumstantial evidence, a primary defense in these cases is that the defendant did not intend to commit an assault.
 A skilled and experienced felonious assault defense attorney can make the difference between a conviction and prison time or an acquittal.

 Self Defense – A person in Michigan is entitled to use reasonable force to defend against a perceived, imminent threat.
 If someone was assaulting you or you believed you were being assaulted, using a weapon to defend yourself may be legally defensible.
 To be successful with a self-defense argument, the defendant must honestly and reasonably believe that the use of the weapon was necessary to prevent the perceived threat.
 It does not matter if the defendant was wrong, as long as the belief was honest and reasonable.